ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 As a last step modified feature names are inserted into data frames names()  after first 3 columns.

 As a result we get data frame with 10299 rows and 69 columns.
-Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns where naming is now descriptive (i.e feature column with name "V1" is changed to "ttimedomainBodyAccmeanX" and so on).
+Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns where naming is now descriptive (i.e feature column with name "V1" is changed to "timedomainBodyAccmeanX" and so on).

 * Step 5 ("From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject):